Welcome to DNI

 - Once all requirements are met, then the completed admission packet will be forwarded to the Nursing Admission Committee for a panel interview and consideration.
 The committee is currently comprised of the Dean of Nursing, the ADN Director of Nursing, an ADN faculty member, and the Director of Student Affairs.
 Additional faculty and staff members may be appointed to the Committee as ad hoc members.

-In order to qualify for enrollment into the programs offered by DNI, all prospective students must meet the following requirements:
+In order to qualify for enrollment into the Vocational Nursing or Associate Degree of Nursing program offered by DNI, all prospective students must meet the following requirements:

 - Complete an application form.